FullFact/.github/.github/ISSUE_TEMPLATE/research_question.md

 ### Context
 <!--
+  Some work is not intended to lead to new or improved code, but is better considered as a research question.
+This doesn't fit the existing "new feature" or "bug" templates.

-  Give a high-level overview to put the research question in context and explain why the answer is needed.
-There should be enough detail for anyone to pick up this ticket and understand the topic of research proposed.
-If the answer will be some new code, consider raising a feature request instead.
+  Put the research question in context with a high-level overview and explain why an answer is needed.
+Provide enough detail for anyone to read this ticket and understand the proposed research.
 -->